Yuhao93/PuzzleCube/README.md

           52 53 54
 ```

-An example configuration file such as `checkers.txt` would look like:
+A configuration file named `checkers.txt` would look like:
 ```
 # Everything on a line after the '#' character is a comment
 # Cube Side Length